Wednesday, May 20, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • Advanced VPN servers, including OpenVPN, IPsec, WireGuard, Site-to-Site VPN, Zero-Configuration Teleport, VPN client, and more.

-• Shadow Mode High Availability: Users can use multiple UniFi Beast units for redundancy.
+• Shadow Mode High Availability: Users can use two UniFi Beast units for redundancy.
 The hardware itself comes with redundancy for power input.

 • Advanced firewall and threat protection, including content/access-blocking per categories/countries and ad-blocking.